sabeydeedaya/docs/src/pages/apps/v2event.md

 - Appear in Liveview.
 - Be settable events for Data Integrations.
-- Be events you can target a Journey with.
 - See Analytics on the old Analytics pipeline.
 Read more about our new [People-Based Attribution](/pages/dashboard/people-based-attribution/).

 ## Available Events